Brushing and Flossing Could Cut Oral HPV Risk

 HPV infection could be linked to poor oral health, including gum disease, according to a study published in the journal Cancer Prevention Research.
 The findings showed that people who reported they had poor oral health had a 56% increase in the risk of HPV infection in the mouth and throat.
 Researchers noted that self-rated overall oral health was an independent risk factor for HPV, as the link did not vary regardless of whether the participant smoked or had multiple oral sex partners.
 Additionally, the findings showed that males who smoked cigarettes, used marijuana and participated in oral sex regularly had increased risks of oral HPV infection.

 The good news is, this risk factor is modifiable.
 By maintaining good oral hygiene and good oral health, we can lower our risk of oral HPV infection and subsequent HPV-related cancers.
-In addition, research show that the HPV vaccine may also prevent oral infections.
+In addition, research shows that the HPV vaccine may also prevent oral infections.